Kash’s Corner: The ‘Confidential Human Sources’ Sham | Special Episode With Guest-Host Lee Smith

 It had to do with selling it to the press, selling it to the public, getting their attention.

-And then there was another play going on behind the scenes, which was the same document that was out there smearing Donald Trump was also a document that was used to get a warrant to spy on American citizens.
+And then there was another play going on behind the scenes, which was this same document that was out there smearing Donald Trump was also a document that was used to get a warrant to spy on American citizens.

-Lee, we've been discussing how, you know, essentially, and I mean, actually, it was you and Cash that kind of brought me over to this view that this is, you know the whole Mar a Lago thing is really just in kind of an extension of Russia game you actually have a very interesting theory about what it is they were exactly looking for um and and why.
+Lee, we've been discussing how, you know, essentially, and I mean, actually, it is you and Cash that kind of brought me over to this view that this is, you know, the whole Mar-a-Lago thing is really just kind of an extension of RussiaGate.

 That was my earliest assumption.

-But you know, then I heard Cash continue to talk like, no, no, no, I I believe this is about Russia Gate documents.
+But then I heard Cash continue to talk like, no, no, no, I believe this is about RussiaGate documents.

-So I looked at the timeline, I laid the timeline out, and it sure look uh the two things the timeline, and they're responding to Cash.
+I laid the timeline out and it sure looked at two things, the timeline, and they're responding to Cash.

 They're responding to different things that Cash is saying.

-Um, they're misinterpreting what Cash is saying, I believe, but they're hearing what they want to hear.
+They're misinterpreting what Cash is saying, I believe, but they're hearing what they want to hear.

-And the other thing is if you look at the different press reports, especially from the New York Times, which uh carried uh carried water for that crossfire hurricane team for the you know the their Russia Gate investigators.
+And the other thing is, if you look at the different press reports, especially from the New York Times, which carried water for that crossfire hurricane team, for their Russiagate investigators, if you look at the language that they're using around this, this is all RussiaGate language.

-Who of course we know is not really a confidential human source.
+Of course, we know is not really a confidential human source.

-The guy was a political operative, and he's out there and he's trying to set up everyone.
+The guy was a political operative, and he's out there, and he's trying to set up everyone.

-Carter Page, George Papadopoulos, Michael Flynn, Svetlana Lokova.
+Carter Page, George Papadopoulos, Michael Flynn, Svetlana Lokova, you know, but that's who they're protecting.

 And your audience, Jan, Cash's audience, you guys will know better than anyone else what this language is referring to, right?

-It's referring to Russia Gate stuff.
+It's referring to RussiaGate stuff.

-There's only one case that involved Pfizer warrants and confidential human sources that is of interest to the 45th president of the United States, and that's Russia Gate material.
+There's only one case that involved FISA warrants and confidential human sources that is of interest to the 45th president of the United States, and that's RussiaGate material.

 Can you just kind of lay out to me what you think happened there?

-Um, they asked Cash to comment on reports that Donald Trump had classified documents at Mar-a-Lago.
+In a May interview, I think it was May 5th with Breitbart, they asked Cash to comment on reports that Donald Trump had classified documents at Mar-a-Lago.

 Audience, if you have time, check out my article at Tablet Magazine from a couple of weeks ago on this, where I have all the links where you can follow it closely.

-Um May 5th, Breitbart interviewed Cash.
+May 5th, Breitbart interviewed Cash.

 Cash said, no, this is not true.